How to Deload on a Workout Program

 Pictured: Hunter Bales squatting

 Dr. Helms describes the need for a deload as you are carrying stress over, from microsession to microsession, to the point where it builds up and impacts your ability to induce progressive overload.
-Continuing to build up that stress can help lead to injuries.
+Continuing to build up that stressor can help lead to injuries.
 That being said, you would need a break from the heavy weights and volume that you are at, in order to move forward and avoid hitting a plateau.

-This can result in the weights feeling heavier and heavier, for example on a compound movement like the squat.
-If you squat 225 for 5 reps on Monday, then go through your week of training and the next Monday you feel as though it is harder to squat 225 for 5 reps, then that means the stress is piling up.
+This can result in the weights feeling heavier and heavier, for example on a compound movement like the barbell squat.
+If you squat 225 for 5 reps on Monday, then go through your week of training and the next Monday you feel as though it is harder to squat 225 for 5 reps, then that means the stress from strength training is piling up.
 This is a case where a deload week may be beneficial for your overall well being.